LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccountProfileByUid-get-">Account Profiles by UID (GET)</h4>
  This API is used to retrieve all of the profile data, associated with the account by uid in Cloud Storage.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-profiles-by-uid)

 ```java